 Viruses that cause colds can spread when a healthy person comes in direct contact with an infected person.
 The virus can spread through the air and close physical contact.
 Hence, if anyone in your family suffers from cold or if your colleague is sick, it is best to avoid sharing things.
 It is wise to stay at home if you are down with the cold.

 4. Zinc supplements can help!

-According to a 2013 study, zinc, when administered within 24 hours of the onset of the symptoms of cold, caused a significant reduction in the duration of the symptoms.
+According to a 2013 study, zinc, when administered within 24 hours of the onset of the symptoms of a cold, caused a significant reduction in the duration of the symptoms.
 However, it didn’t show an improvement in the severity of the symptoms.
 The dose of up to 75 mg of zinc per day was shown to shorten the length of the cold.
-Hence, if you feel cold then, taking zinc lozenges can help.
+Hence, if you feel cold, taking zinc lozenges can help.
 However, it can lead to side-effects such as bad taste and nausea.
-So talk to your doctor before sucking on zinc lozenges or using zinc supplements to prevent cold.
+So talk to your doctor before sucking on zinc lozenges or using zinc supplements to prevent colds.